aplteam/Tatin/docs/FirstStepsWithTatin.md

 This will load three packages and all their dependencies at once.
 You might find this significantly faster than installing them one-by-one.

+!> ### Using an alias for a package
+=> It is possible to use an alias for a package.
+Check this example:
+=> ```
+=> ]tatin.InstallPackages F@FilesAndDirs
+=> ```
+=> This creates a ref `F` for FilesAndDirs.
+However, the purpose of such aliases is not to allow you to create => a kind of shortcut for the package in question, this allows you to load to different versions of a package, => something that is sometimes required due to specific requirements.
+=>
+=> All you need to do is to assign different aliases to the different versions of the package.

 ### Checking out a package: `LoadPackages`

 Let's assume that before actually installing it, you first  want to check whether the package `MarkAPL` suits your needs.
 In this case you might not want to install it (yet) but just to load it into the workspace.